GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 - File bugs on this doc in the [Web Fundamentals][16] repository.
 - File bug reports on DevTools at [Chromium Bugs][17].
 - Discuss features and changes on the [Mailing List][18].
-Please don't use the mailing list for support questions.
+Don't use the mailing list for support questions.
 Use Stack Overflow, instead.
 - Get general help on how to use DevTools on [Stack Overflow][19].
-Please don't file bugs on Stack Overflow.
+Don't file bugs on Stack Overflow.
 Use Chromium Bugs, instead.
 - Tweet us at [@ChromeDevTools][20].